zachwill/blog/_posts/2020-07-16-newtons-flaming-laser-sword.md

 > meddles in science which he does not understand.
 >
 > * When he asks questions and is willing to learn, I have no quarrel with him.
-> * When he is merely trying to lure you into a word game which has no
+> * When he is merely trying to lure you into a word game with no
 >   prospect of leading anywhere, you have to decide if you like playing
 >   that sort of game.
 >